Rumpelstiltskin: Name

 "Rumpelstiltskin" is usually explained as literally meaning "little rattle stilt".
 The ending -chen in the German form Rumpelstilzchen is a diminutive cognate to English -kin.

 Rumpelstilzchen is regarded as containing Stilzchen, diminutive of Stelze "stilt".
 (Note: Donald B. Rinsley's clinical paper cites Bergler, but states that this association with "stilt" is mistaken.)
 This etymology seems endorsed by Hans-Jörg Uther's handbook on the Grimms Kinder- und Hausmärchen.
 Uther cites HdA which gives the examples of Bachstelze, Wasserstelze (names of birds; stilt) as paralleling examples.
 However, this was not the etymology hinted at by Jacob Grimm.

 Harry Rand's book on this fairy suggests that Rumpel is not just a noise, but originally a crumpling noise, associated with shrunkenness and dwarfness, as apropos for the imp.
 So the name Rumpel-stilts is an oxymoronic juxtaposition, embodying the dichotomy of "shortness-tallness".
 Succinctly it may also be rendered as "crumpled stalk".

 Brewer's Dictionary of Phrase & Fable baldly and succinctly states it meaning as "wrinkled foreskin" or "prepuce", which correlates with the "crumpled stalk" if stalk is considered as a euphemism.

 Grimm suggested -stilt, -stiltchen from Old German stalt with some uncertainty, and did not much elaborate.
 Graff's dictionary indicates that Rumpelstilts, or rather the form Rumpelstilz was corrupted phonetically towards Stolz 'haughtiness', but the correct etymology points to stalt as Grimm suggested, and this goes to "stal (1)" meaning "locus, location, place" and stellen meaning to "set, place".
-(Note: Graff lists as parallel example the German word Hagestolz meaning 'confirmed bachelor', which seems also to contain the steim Stolz 'haughtiness' but is also actually rooted from stalt.
-The explanatory on this Hagestolz word by Rudolf Steiner and Christopher Bamford is illuminating.)

 The meaning is similar to rumpelgeist ("rattle-ghost") or poltergeist ("rumble-ghost"), a mischievous spirit that clatters and moves household objects.
 The name is believed to be derived from Johann Fischart's Geschichtklitterung, or Gargantua of 1577 (a loose adaptation of Rabelais's Gargantua and Pantagruel), which refers to an "amusement" for children, a children's game named "Rumpele stilt oder der Poppart".
 Thus a rumpelstilt or rumpelstilz was also known by such names as pophart or poppart, that makes noises by rattling posts and rapping on planks.
 (Other related concepts are mummarts or boggarts and hobs, which are mischievous household spirits that disguise themselves.)